-Claim procedure||Read the terms and conditions carefully.||X should know how to approach the insurer and what documents should be submitted to settle the claim.
+|Claim procedure||Read the terms and conditions carefully.||X should know how to approach the insurer and what documents should be submitted to settle the claim.
 He should have a clear understanding of the claim procedure.|

 With the rising medical costs across the globe, a health insurance policy can help you stay relaxed and financially protected during medical emergencies.
-With the right health insurance policy, you can easily save thousands, perhaps even tens of thousands.
-On the face of it, all insurance policies will look the same, and therefore, it makes complete sense to read the policy document carefully.
+With the right health insurance policy, you can save thousands, perhaps even tens of thousands.
+On the face of it, all insurance policies will look the same; therefore, it makes sense to read the policy document carefully.